TCOG Board Members

 Gregg K. Jones.
 Gregg Jones headed family-owned Jones Media, Inc., which managed The Greeneville Sun, The Daily Times in Maryville and other community newspapers and media-related entities, until JMI sold in 2016 to Adams Publishing Group.
-Jones continues to be publisher of The Greeneville Sun, is now president of Adams Publishing Group/East and Executive Vice President of Adams Publishing Group nationwide.
+Jones continued as publisher of The Greeneville Sun and president of Adams Publishing Group/East and Executive Vice President of Adams Publishing Group nationwide until his retirement.
 Jones and members of his family have been active in the Tennessee Press Association for several years.

 Mark Russell.
 Mark Russell has been executive editor of The Commercial Appeal in Memphis since June 2017.
 Previously, he was managing editor and head of head of opinion/engagement for the USA Today Network- Tennessee.
 He started his career as a reporter for The Wall Street Journal and The Plain Dealer in Cleveland, Ohio, covering a range of business topics as well as local government.
 Prior to coming to Tennessee, he was executive editor at the Orlando Sentinel.
 He also has served four years as a Pulitzer Prize juror, including serving on the prestigious Public Service panel.